-The third weekend of August marks the arrival of Wacipi.
-This annual pow wow brings together dancers, drum groups, friends, relatives, guests, and the general public to celebrate American Indian culture.
+The third weekend of August marks the SMSC's annual Wacipi.
+This pow wow brings together dancers, drum groups, friends, relatives, guests, and the general public to celebrate Native American culture.

 Learn More About the SMSC

-Explore our historical timeline or frequently asked questions sections for additional information about our Community.
+Explore our historical timeline and frequently asked questions sections for additional information about our Community.